matthewbaggett/matthewbaggett.github.io/index.md

 * [Hexagon LEDs](https://matthewbaggett.github.io/Hexagon-LED) - Build a small, inexpensive hexagonal lighting PCB with an inexpensive microcontroller that can communicate using slow-speed software serial with the other attached nodes and to an optionally fitted ESP8266 ESP-01 module which will designate itself the "host", and populate out colour information from the center.

 # Employment History
+## March 2023 - Current: Devops & Backend Engineer at [Unnamed Recruit-tech Client]
+* Buildout of a highly parallelised data ingest pipeline
+* Partial buildout of multi-tiered, multi-tenant datastore
+* Implement Github Actions CI/CD pipeline and related self-host infrastructure
+* Implement Terraform infrastructure for Production & QA environments
+* Strive for improvements to development practices.
+* Deploy bare-metal infrastructure at a fraction of the cost of cloud providers with the same level of redundancy and availability.

-## August 2021 - Current: Devops & Infrastructure at [Unnamed Insuretech Client].
+## August 2021 - March 2023: Devops & Infrastructure at SuperScript.
 * Planning infrastructure & implementation of migration away from Heroku and AWS to self-managed private cloud
 * Implement wide-spanning deployment automation and quality control.
 * QA environments transferred from home-made node-driven CI/CD pipeline to Github Actions and Terraform with QA environments spun up on-demand by commits pushed to branches.